brazzy/nikki/README.txt

  * Allows you to annotate each photo with a title and description text
  * Exports annotated images and GPS tracks for each day to a single, compact KMZ file that can be viewed in Google Earth

+Nikki is published under the GNU General Public License v3 or later.